Video Streaming Monetization Models

 Or in other words, how do the service providers get paid for the videos they publish online?

 Depending on the business model, some might be more or less profitable.
 A common approach is a hybrid model, using a mixture of all three.

 Here we have to make a small remark.
 While all models have VOD (video-on-demand) in the title, they are equally valid for existing content and live video streaming.

 Let’s look at the models in more detail.

 Advertising-Based Video on Demand (AVOD)

 Advertising-Based Video on Demand is a prevalent model as it provides free content to the viewers.
 The audience pays back with their time invested in watching the advertisement.
 People are already used to this model as it is very similar to traditional television, where the advertisements interrupt the content flow.
 According to the Interactive Advertising Bureau (IAB), 67% of the audience worldwide would prefer watching ad-supported but free video content instead of paying a subscription fee.

 Of course, AVOD is much more flexible than the good old TV ads.
-It can come in various ways as Pre-, Mid-, and Post-Roll Video Ads, Companion Banner Ads, or even Customized Lead Capture Forms.
+It can come in various ways, such as Pre-, Mid-, and Post-Roll Video Ads, Companion Banner Ads, or Customized Lead Capture Forms.
 The good news is that ads can be tailored to the individual user and served based on the user’s watch history and interests.
 This selectivity makes them more effective for the advertisers and less frustrating for the viewers.

 Examples of ad-supported streaming services are YouTube, IMDb TV, Tubi TV.
 Other popular OTT platforms such as Vimeo, Brightcove, and IBM offer the AVOD model to their customers as ad-based monetization schemes are easy to set up and get a winning business model reaching a wider audience.